Decarbonizing the Supply Chain

 Decarbonizing-the-Supply-Chain

 The 26th UN Climate Change Conference which took place in November 2021 in Glasgow commits several nations to limit global temperature rise to 1.5 degrees by 2050.
-As per Statista, transportation
+As per Statista, transportation is the fastest-growing source of carbon emissions, accounting for about a quarter of total emissions worldwide.

 Supply chain – the lifeline of logistics has been put to test during the pandemic.
 Nevertheless, the global supply chain never got so much attention but this heightened visibility created opportunity and demand for transformative sustainable solutions to mitigate environmental impacts.